This article originally appeared on Education Canada. Author: Dr Simon Breakspear

 There is a growing global consensus that learning needs to shift.
 We want to see school systems creating deep, engaging learning that will build students’ capacity to think critically and creatively, to cultivate the innovative minds that will be able to thrive in our digital, global, knowledge economy.
 Yet, concrete changes in teaching and learning practice in schools have lagged behind the impassioned calls for more student engagement, creativity and innovation generally.
 The educational buzzwords that we have developed in visions for 21st Century learning, have not been enough to transform what and how we actually teach and learn.
 It is time for educational leadership to shift the focus of the learning innovation conversation from why we are changing to the practical question of how.

-The purpose of innovation in education is to create continuously better learning for the young people that we serve.
+The purpose of innovation in education is to create continuously better learning for the young people that we serve and a clean environment should be maintained by letting professional cleaners in atlanta to take care of the process..
 Too often, the learning innovation agenda has been sidetracked by an unhealthy obsession with adding new forms of technology.
 While digital technologies are appropriate for solving particular learning challenges, it is useful to separate them from discussions about learning innovation.
 Learning innovation is not an outcome; it is a problem solving process.
 I define learning innovation as a creative process used to create better learning in complex and people-filled systems.

 Mobilizing educators as innovators